fish-afk/Stock-Management-System/README.md

+Please use the most updated version of this codebase found here: https://github.com/fish-afk/001356993_COMP1682

 Final year computing project.
 Stock Management System For SHIHAB ENTERPRISE ltd.
 But it is also compatible to any similar company.